nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

 slug: inventing-structured-concurrency
 date: 2024-06-01T14:21:20-07:00
 ---
-How should we handle and propagate errors in concurrent programs?
+How should we think about error-handling in concurrent programs?

-In single-threaded programs, we’ve mostly converged on a “standard” pattern: Errors are passed up the stack until we find a stack frame that’s prepared to handle them; as we do so we unwind the stack in-order, giving each frame an opportunity to perform cleanup actions or destroy resources.
+In single-threaded programs, we’ve mostly converged on a standard pattern, with a diverse zoo of implementations and concrete patterns.
+When an error occurs, it is propagated up the stack until we find a stack frame which is prepared to handle it.
+As we do so, we unwind the stack frames in-order, giving each frame the opportunity to clean up or destroy resources as appropriate.

 This pattern clearly describes the explicit exception-handling mechanisms in many modern languages (C++, Python, Java), all of which also have mechanisms for cleanup on frame unwind (RAII, `finally` blocks, Python context managers).
-But it also describes the standard pattern in Rust (`Result` returns, the `?` operator, and calling `drop` on wind), as well as Go (the classic `if err != nil { return err }` pattern and `defer` for cleanup), and even most new `C` code, via the `goto error` pattern (c.f. [examples in the Linux kernel](https://livegrep.com/search/linux?q=goto%20err&fold_case=auto&regex=false&context=true)).
+But it also describes the standard pattern in Rust (`Result` returns, the `?` operator, and calling `drop` on wind), as well as Go (the classic `if err != nil { return err }` pattern and `defer` for cleanup), and even most modern `C` code, via patterns like `goto error` pattern (c.f. [examples in the Linux kernel](https://livegrep.com/search/linux?q=goto%20err&fold_case=auto&regex=false&context=true)).

-On the flip side, from today’s vantage this pattern may seem obvious or overdetermined, but it wasn’t so historically.
-Lisp’s [“restarts” mechanism](https://lisper.in/restarts), `longjmp` in C[^longjmp], “trap” mechanisms like UNIX signals, and the infamous [`on error`](https://learn.microsoft.com/en-us/office/vba/language/reference/user-interface-help/on-error-statement) clause in Visual Basic illustrate some alternate mechanisms that have been experimented with in the past.
-"Unwinding" is also predicated on **having** a structured call stack, a concept which also had to be [discovered and popularized](https://en.wikipedia.org/wiki/Structured_programming).
+From today’s vantage, that description may seem so general as to be contentless, but that has not always been so.
+Some other (mostly-abandoned) error-handling approaches include Lisp’s [“restarts” mechanism](https://lisper.in/restarts), `longjmp` in C[^longjmp], “trap” mechanisms like UNIX signals, and the infamous [`on error`](https://learn.microsoft.com/en-us/office/vba/language/reference/user-interface-help/on-error-statement) clause in Visual Basic.
+"Unwinding" is also predicated on **having** a structured call stack, a concept which also had to be [invented and popularized](https://en.wikipedia.org/wiki/Structured_programming).

 [^longjmp]: `longjmp` can be used as a primitive to help **implement** exceptions and unwinding.
 But by itself it’s a much lower-level primitive and admits a wide variety of alternate patterns.

+Today I want to ask: how should we update this pattern for **concurrent** programs, where there is no single stack?
+How do we organize our code to handle error conditions, in the presence of multiple concurrent tasks[^task]?

-My question is: what is the equivalent pattern in the presence of concurrent threads of execution?
-I intend here to be inclusive of both traditional threads, but also other mechanism of concurrency, such as Go’s “goroutines” or Python’s `asyncio` or Javascript `async/await` — I’m interested in [concurrency more so than hardware parallelism](https://go.dev/blog/waza-talk).
-Going forward, I’ll use the word “task” to refer to any logical sequence of linear execution which may be interleaved in time with any number of other such sequences.
+[^task]: I'm interested in logical [concurrency more so than hardware parallelism](https://go.dev/blog/waza-talk), so I'll be using the word "task" to refer to separate linear sequences of execution, which may be interleaved in time with any number of other such sequences.

-If an exception can be handled within a single tasks, our existing patterns mostly work fine.
-But what about errors that need to cross between tasks?
-What if, for instance, one task is waiting on a second task, and the second encounters an error?
-How should we organize our code to make it easier to write correct code?
-Is there a concurrent version of the “unwind-and-cleanup” pattern?

 ## Unhandled errors

-We’ll explore the question of “what happens when errors need to cross task boundaries?” by examining what popular programming languages do to **unhandled exceptions** inside of **concurrent programs**.
+If an error is raised and handled within a single task, our usual idioms work fine.
+We're concerned about what happens when the error involves multiple tasks.

+One entrypoint we can use to explore that question is to ask what happens when our single-threaded "stack-unwinding" approach "runs out of stack" -- we reach the top of a given task's stack, without handling the error.

 In a single-threaded program, it’s natural that exceptions which “bubble up” out of the entrypoint should terminate the program, but in a concurrent program, it’s less clear: There may be other tasks that are making progress, and we may not wish to terminate them.

 For concreteness, let’s consider this simple program[^python]: